 Hannah tells a story about one letter campaign recipient who said the letters “restored his faith in humanity.”
 If you are needing a little good news today, listen to this episode.
 It’s about looking beyond ourselves to see the people right in front of us.

-Listen to our conversation Hannah here.
+Listen to our conversation Hannah on iTunes here.

 A few things you heard mentioned on this episode:

 Hannah’s new book: Come Matter Here: Your Invitation to Be Here in a Getting There World

 Hannah’s TED talk

 God Has a Name by John Mark Comer

 If you enjoyed today’s episode we would love for you to rate the podcast in iTunes.
 Thank you for taking the time – we appreciate it so much!